Maybe we do know something…

 It’s a painful deficit, which we’re now feeling, but which we need to also recognize and name.
 Only then can we stop asking, “Why?” and actually do something about it.

-Thanks to Elizabeth Brown for her inspiration and edits on this post.
+Thanks to Elizabeth Brown and Eva Basilion for contributions to this post.

 Picture credit: FBI Billboard